S. H. Godbole: Early works

-The painting of "Young Men with Ganesha on Ocean Beach" is an idealised version of a Ganapati Visarjan procession.
-This is one of several renditions on this theme Godbole made in the 1930s.
-It is unlike any procession that has taken place in Pune or Mumbai at any time in the last 100 years.
-This is Godbole's own vision that he obviously cherished very much.
-There is no pretense at showing anatomical accuracy or virtuosity of technique.
-Yet the artist is successful in communicating his vision of an intimate emotional experience.
-The painting is reminiscent of early Bengal School of Art such as Kshitindranath Majumdar, Jamini Roy and even some early Rabindranath Tagore paintings.
-Another unorthodox feature about this painting is the androgynous quality that the bodies and souls of these Ganesha devotees exude.
+The painting "Young Men with Ganesha on Ocean Beach" depicts an idealized Ganapati Visarjan procession, one of several renditions on this theme Godbole created in the 1930s.
+This portrayal differs from historical processions known in Pune or Mumbai.
+The work does not emphasize anatomical accuracy or technical virtuosity; instead, the artist conveys a vision of an intimate emotional experience.
+The painting is reminiscent of early Bengal School of Art works by artists such as Kshitindranath Majumdar, Jamini Roy, and some early pieces by Rabindranath Tagore.
+Another notable feature of this painting is the androgynous quality exuded by the figures of the Ganesha devotees.